chihuyenichi/RootMe-ReverseEngineering/README.md

 # Rootme

-Reverse Engineering challenges from RootMe.
+Challenges from Rootme

 ## Structure

-- `/reverse` - Contains all challenge solutions and resources
+- `/reverse` - Contains all challenge solutions of reverse engineering
+- `/pwn` - Contains all challenge solutions of binary exploitation